-In all referrals, the DSL is the lead professional within the school for ensuring that a timely response is received from the local authority.
-If a response is received which the DSL believes is inappropriate and does not prioritise the child or young person's safety, this must be escalated to the Headteacher/or equivalent or Governors of the school to agree further action.
+In all referrals, the DSL is the lead professional within the school/ the Safeguarding Lead is the lead professional within the Children's Home, for ensuring that a timely response is received from the local authority.
+If a response is received which the DSL/Safeguarding Lead believes is inappropriate and does not prioritise the child/ young person's safety, this must be escalated to the Head of School (or equivalent) or Governors in the school/ Registered Manager or Responsible Individual in the Children's Home to agree further action.

-27.0 Whistleblowing
+28.0 WHISTLEBLOWING